particle-iot/docs/src/content/reference/SDKs/ios.md

 #### Cocoapods

-Particle Device Setup library is available through [CocoaPods](http://cocoapods.org).
+Particle Photon Setup Library is available through [CocoaPods](http://cocoapods.org).
 Cocoapods is an easy to use dependency manager for iOS.
 You must have Cocoapods installed, if you don't then be sure to [Install Cocoapods](https://guides.cocoapods.org/using/getting-started.html) before you start:
-To install the iOS Device Setup library, create a text file named `Podfile` on main project folder, it should contain:
+To install the iOS Photon Setup Library, create a text file named `Podfile` on main project folder, it should contain:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'